Machine translation and where it can be used

 Machine translation – yes or no?
 A strategic question

 Deciding whether machine translation is suitable for use in your company is primarily a strategic question, and involves weighing up the costs and benefits.
 Machine translations are absolutely unbeatable when it comes to speed.
 However, machine translation output often requires a degree of post-editing and usually doesn’t come close to the quality of traditional translations, i.e. those created by human beings.
 Even with post-editing, the combination of machine translation + post-editing is not just a “cheaper version” of a translation.
 Everyone involved in the process must be aware that post-editing and translating are two quite different tasks.
 Whereas a translator’s work is based on the source text, a post-editor’s main concern is the target text.
-The client has a significant degree of shared responsibility for the quality of the target text, because the client defines the quality levels to be achieved, and decides how much time, effort and money is to be invested in the post-editing process.
-If you then take the need for full post-editing into account, you could legitimately ask whether using a combination of content management systems (CMS) + translation memory systems (TMS) + reusing existing translations is actually more cost-effective than using and training machine translation systems plus post-editing.
+The client has a significant degree of shared responsibility for the quality of the target text, because the client defines the quality levels to be achieved, and decide how much time, effort and money is to be invested in the post-editing process.
+If you then take the need for full-scale post-editing into account, you could legitimately ask whether using a combination of content management systems (CMS) + translation memory systems (TMS) + reusing existing translations is actually more cost-effective than using and training machine translation systems plus post-editing.
 In any case, it is always advisable to perform a feasibility study, along with a cost/benefit analysis.

 We will be happy to help you work out the best economically effective long-term strategy for your company.